-The Nyungwe Forest National Park, in the southwest corner of Rwanda, is a vast untouched tropical rainforest, with a high dense canopy.
+The Nyungwe National Park in the southwest corner of Rwanda, is a vast untouched tropical rain forest, with a high dense canopy.
 This rainforest is magnificent, not only because of the wildlife that lives within , but also because of the variety of Mahogony trees that tower above.

-In addition to the flora and fauna, Nyungwe Forest is renowned for the variety of primates (25% of Africa’s total) that co-exist with the over 300 brightly coloured bird species and hundreds of different butterflies everywhere.
+In addition to the flora and fauna, Nyungwe National Park(Nyungwe Forest) is renowned for the variety of primates (25% of Africa’s total) that co-exist with the over 300 brightly coloured bird species and hundreds of different butterflies everywhere.

-Activities in Nyungwe Forest National Park are for the active trekkers.
+Activities in Nyungwe National Park are for the active trekkers.
 There are many options available, the most popular being the Chimpanzee Trek; but other primates are there to be sought, such as the grey-cheeked Mangabey and Rwenzori Colobus monkeys.

 Forest hiking trails are available; a total of 130 Kilometers have been created.
 The trails last from 1 to 8 hours the Igishigishigi Trail is one of the shortest, includes the canopy walk with spectacular aerial views of the Nyungwe National Park.